12 minute read

 Type safety is an essential aspect of software development that helps ensure a codebase’s correctness and reliability.
 It allows developers to catch mistakes early in the development process, reducing the risk of errors and bugs in production.
-In a JavaScript (JS) stack, type safety can be challenging to achieve due to the dynamically-typed nature of the language.
+In a JavaScript (JS) stack, type safety can be challenging to achieve due to the dynamically-typed nature of the programming language.
 However, with the right tools and techniques, creating an end-to-end type-safe environment can help you build better, more robust software.

 Here, we will explore what end-to-end type safety is and why it’s crucial.
 We’ll then walk through the steps you can take to set up a type-safe development environment.
 This includes adding type checking to your build process and enforcing type safety at runtime.
 Finally, we’ll discuss best practices for maintaining end-to-end type safety in a modern JS stack.